dataluscorp/browser/tools/profiler/docs/markers-guide.rst

     #include "GeckoProfiler.h"

-The above works from source files that end up in libxul, which is true for the majority of Firefox source code.
+The above works from source files that end up in libxul, which is true for the majority of Datalus source code.
 But some files live outside of libxul, such as mfbt, in which case the advice is the same but the equivalent headers are from the Base Profiler instead:

 .. code-block:: c++